 From stress fractures and sprained ankles to knee and shoulder pain that appears without an obvious cause, sports injuries can occur in many forms.
-The highly trained experts at Performance Pain and Sports Medicine evaluate and treat sports injuries at six locations in Houston, Texas; Newtown, Pennsylvania; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey.
+The highly trained experts at Performance Pain and Sports Medicine evaluate and treat sports injuries at five locations in Houston, Texas; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey.
 Call the nearest office today for comprehensive, individualized care of the full spectrum of sports injuries.

 The team at Performance Pain and Sports Medicine provides complete care for all types of sports injuries, including: